Friday, February 13, 2026

 I used to be a Utah Jazz fan.
 In response to a post about the franchise being fined $500K for tanking (i.e., losing games on purpose in the hope of securing a top draft pick), I wrote "They should be called the Utah Tankopotamuses.
 They've been doing this since [Ryan] Smith bought the team.
 This is why I retired as a fan."
 To which some stranger replied, complete with GIF, "No one cares."
 I initially responded with, "You know this because you're no one?"
 After several seconds, I went back and deleted my original comment, which automatically deletes all replies.
 I don't want to interact in that way with anyone.
 Neither do I want to be treated that way.
 The Golden Rule remains in effect.

 The online exchange about the Jazz isn't what precipitated this post.
-I just helps make my point without getting too specific.
+It just helps make my point without getting too specific.
+Humility does not exclude self-respect.
 To be clear, I still hold to my view about the Jazz and their cyncial approach to the game, despite promises to the contrary at the start of the season.
 Feel free to disagree or not care.

 Anyway, our Friday traditio is General Public's "Tenderness."
 Indeed, "without tenderness, there's something missing."
 I must say, "Mirror in the Bathroom" was a temptation.